danielhensilva/extras/README.md

 ## Extras

-These are some of my older projects.
+These are some of my old projects.
 None of them are maintained anymore.